erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Buttons</summary>
 <br>
-The design of the buttons on this webiste of course varies depending on the background and the surrounding (if the button is next to another button etc).
-Most of the buttons are black with with text and a white border around, but some buttons are white with black text, yellow with black text, white text, yellow text, blue text, red text.
-The buttons that are a solid color is not really buttons they are most often a link but they act like a button.
-Almost all buttons/links change their color when you hover over them give them an effect that makes the user aware of clicking.
+The design of the buttons on this website of course varies depending on the background and the surrounding (if the button is next to another button etc).
+Most of the buttons are black with text and a white border around them, but some buttons are white with black text, yellow with black text, white text, yellow text, blue text, and red text.
+The buttons that are a solid color are not really buttons they are most often a link but they act like a button.
+Almost all buttons/links change their color when you hover over them giving them an effect that makes the user aware of clicking.
 <br>
 **Remember:** All buttons/links that are colored with red is either a delete button or a remove button.
 <br>